SabaSB/final-project/README.md

 15) run the jobs from the actions section.
 16) upload the index.html file
 17) Took the index.html file from repository to the server.
-18) destroyed the process with the bash run.sh destroy command.
+18) Destroyed the process with the bash run.sh destroy command.
 # User Instructions:

 Launch an EC2 instance by using AWS account.
 Connect the instance with your local machine (VScode) Install the aws & prepare aws CLI